Main Page Content

 Step 4: Complete Advisement Session

-Upon receipt of your deposit, the Office of Academic Advisement will contact you regarding registration for the upcoming semester.
+Upon receipt of your deposit, the Advisement and Retention will contact you regarding registration for the upcoming semester.

 Beginning October 1 (for the Spring semester) OR March 1 (for the Fall semester):

-- An advisor from your academic department will reach out to you via email.
+- A faculty advisor from your academic department will reach out to you via email.
 Be sure to check your personal and Brockport email for further instructions.